Policy O.1, The Collection

 De-selection of materials is an ongoing process, which maintains and improves the currency, accuracy, appearance, and efficiency of the collection.
 Frequency of circulation, community interest, reputation, and availability of more current information are factors considered when deciding whether to withdraw items, as is space required for new acquisitions.
 Materials surplus to the Library’s needs may be offered to the Friends of the Library.

 Any individual may request that a selection decision be reconsidered.
-A Request for Reconsideration of Material may be made, using the prescribed form.
+A Request for Reconsideration form 2019 may be made, using the prescribed form.
 Library staff will review each request and provide a response to the individual(s) who made the request.

 Related Policies, Agreements, and Procedural Documents